 - Suicide prevention

 - Veterans’ services

-CARF accredits close to 50,000 programs at more than 21,000 locations.
-More than 8 million persons are served annually by CARF-accredited providers on 5 continents.
+CARF accredits more than 54,000 programs at more than 25,000 locations.
+More than 10.2 million persons are served annually by CARF-accredited providers on 5 continents.